FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 <!--add image 3-->

 Almost done!
 We just need the two control buttons, *play* and *reset*.
-The first one will change bahvior accordinly to the current *state* and the second one will re-initialiaze the watch.
+The first one changes behavior accordingly to the current *state* and the second one will re-initialiaze the watch.

 ```javascript
 \\StopWatch.jsx